Home > Wagento Way > The Importance of Omnichannel eCommerce Strategies in 2021

 In 2020, Adobe’s Aaron Goldberg wrote that the benefits of omnichannel “are so substantial and offer so much differentiation that organizations that move to omnichannel will quickly gain a critical competitive advantage.”
 Goldberg even went so far as to say that moving to an omnichannel strategy could be the most important decision a brand can make during these times.

 According to several other eCommerce analysts and marketing experts, this prediction was spot on.
-Companies that develop cohesive omnichannel strategies can reap multiple benefits, including:
+Companies that develop cohesive omnichannel eCommerce strategies can reap multiple benefits, including:

 Omnichannel Tactics